Roshan-Chhetri28/calculator-/README.md

 # calculator-
-so this is an calculator which works in browser made using HTML, css, and lpgic is given through Js
+so this is an calculator which works in browser made using HTML, css, and logic is given through Js